mkazemiraz/one-line-javascript-utility-codes/README.md

 #### Code Explanation

-The code you provided defines a function called `calculatePercent` that takes two parameters: `value` and `total`.
+This code defines a function called `calculatePercent` that takes two parameters: `value` and `total`.
 This function calculates the percentage of `value` relative to `total` and returns the result as a rounded whole number.

 Here's a breakdown of the code: